BioCosmo-world/website/content/authors/lixuwenjia/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+user_groups: ["Board Member", "Administration"]
-  - Board Member
 ---

-Nelson Bighetti is a master student of mathematics at ETH Zürich.
+Xuwenjia Li is a master student of mathematics at ETH Zürich.
 Her research interests include Machine learning and statistics (causality, Bayesian networks, inference, missing data) with interdisciplinary applications (cancer, personalized medicine etc.).